How to become a handbag designer: Sophie's story

 I studied Textiles, but I also studied PE, because I used to be really into sports.
 I decided to take a career in fashion, because I enjoyed it more.
 From Textiles I learnt how to sew and also how to draw.
 I did a BTEC in Fashion Design that covered lots of different subjects.
 We did a bit of styling, photography, costume design, and accessories.
 We did a module in accessories and I enjoyed that the most.

 I had to really research to find my degree.
 I did my degree at the London College of Fashion.
 As part of the course, I did a placement year.
 I spent three months in men’s footwear design, seven months in accessory design and a further three months at a leather goods factory.
 I studied BA Honours Fashion Accessories Product Design and Development.
 They’ve now changed the course name to Bags and Innovation.
 It was hard to find a course that was just bags!

 It was hard to find placements, as a lot are unpaid and I couldn't afford to do an unpaid placement.
 I got my placements through a competition and through a scholarship.

 - Be proactive in what you do.
 If a suitable opportunity comes along, it's worth taking it, as you may not get the chance again

 - Start applying for things as early as you can.
 There might be jobs out there and you don't want to miss that opportunity.
 Get your CV, portfolio and a shorter online portfolio ready before you apply

 - Be aware that sometimes you get projects set for interviews too, which can be fun.

-What to expect if you want to be a handbag designer
+What to expect if you want to become a fashion designer

 - Fashion designer salary: £17,000 to £80,000 per year